Internal JMS Connections

 A new configuration file appears in the

-connsubfolder of the project (visible in the Navigator pane).
+connsubfolder of the project (visible in the Project Explorer pane).
 Internal connection item in the Outline pane is converted to link to the newly created external (shared) connection.

 Externalizing Multiple JMS Connections at once